Cragdoo/vninja/content/post/designing-risk-in-it-infrastructure.md

   * Language: English

-This book wil help you understand what risk really is, a variety of different risk factors and how to mitigate them.
-Do you know what risks exist for a given solution, and why?
+This book wil help you understand what risk really is, a variety of different risk factors and how to mitigate them. <br/>

+**Do you know what risks exist for a given solution, and why?**
-Do you factor in, and calculate risk when designing the architecture?
+**Do you factor in, and calculate risk when designing the architecture?
 If so, how do you do it?
-Risk analysis, do we need it and why?
+Risk analysis, do we need it and why?**

 Daemon does a great job explaining all of this, and risk analysis is an often underappreciated exercise that we leave to late in the design process: